 6. Domestic Violence

 Connecticut provides tenants who are victims of domestic violence with special rental provisions for their protection.
-If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
+If a tenant is in a domestic violence situation and they want to move, it is best to contact local law enforcement.
 Some statutes the state of Connecticut provides for victims of domestic violence include:

 - Early Termination Rights.
 If a tenant reasonably believes it is necessary to vacate the premises due to fear of imminent harm to the tenant or a dependent of the tenant because of family violence or sexual assault, the tenant may terminate the lease without penalty with written notice of at least 30 days.

 - Proof of Status.
-The notice required for early termination must include a statement affirming that the tenant or a dependent of the tenant is a victim of family violence or sexual assault, as well as either a copy of a police report or court record detailing an act of family violence or sexual assault (§§ 47a-11e).
+The notice required for early termination must include a statement affirming that the tenant or a dependent of the tenant is a victim of family violence or sexual assault, as well as either a copy of a police report or court record detailing an act of family violence or sexual assault (Conn.
+Gen. Stat. § 47a-11e).

 7. Senior Citizen or Health Issue

-If you, a dependent living with you, or your co-tenant, face a serious physical or mental health issue, you may qualify for early lease termination without obligation to pay the entire balance of rent due.
+If a tenant, a dependent living with you, or a co-tenant, face a serious physical or mental health issue, they may qualify for early lease termination without obligation to pay the entire balance of rent due.
 Some states offer permitted, health-related lease-breaking arrangements that are age-restricted.
 Most states require a note from a locally licensed physician and at least 30 days’ notice.
-Since not all states allow this statute, be sure to check (Connecticut Landlord and Tenant Handbook) for further information.
+Since not all states allow this statute, be sure to check the Connecticut Landlord and Tenant Handbook for further information.
 Connecticut has the following health-related early termination rights:

 Examples of Insufficient Justification for Lease Breaking in Connecticut